qwefgh90/maplint/.github/README.md

 ## Maplint

 **Maplint** is a lint program to check errors in Mapped SQL Statement.
-It's being developed based on a recent paper that introduces four analysis methods for finding out existence of database objects in statements and wrong parameter notation by accessing the database and using class files during development phase.
+It's being developed based on a recent paper that introduces four analysis methods for finding out various errors in statements.
+Main concepts are the access to the database and the compilation of Java code during development phase.

 ### Project structure

 Maplint is a multi-module java project based on Maven.

-- java-eager: Project Import, Class Type Finder
+- java-eager: Project Import, Type Finder for Java Class
 - lint: Command Line Interface, MyBatis parser, Diagnostic package

 :warning: At some point, java-eager project wil be moved to another repository.